 How to Conceal Whiteheads, Blackheads and More

-“After applying your color correctors, stipple or dab your concealer over the acne,” advises Spickard.
-“It’s important to use a sponge, beauty blender or stippling brush to do this.
-Do not swipe the concealer on, or you will end up removing the corrector you just placed.”
+Similar to concealing red or scarred acne, when concealing whiteheads, blackheads and other types of blemishes, be sure to follow up with a complexion color in either a foundation or concealer.
+“After applying your color correctors, stipple or dab your concealer over the acne,” says Spickard.
+“It’s important to use a sponge or stippling brush to do this.
+Do not swipe the concealer on or you will end up removing the corrector you just placed.”

 If your acne is filled with pus or other liquid or if it’s bleeding, apply a pimple patch over your blemish for healing before applying foundation or concealer.
-We like the Peace Out Acne Healing Dots.
-After you put on your patch, you can apply on makeup as you please.
+We like the Cosrx Acne Pimple Master Patch for its extra stickiness that lasts all day, even with a few layers of product on top.

 “Makeup can help correct discoloration, but it won’t be able to cover any rough or raised skin texture,” says Spickard.
 What you can do, however, is be diligent about setting your foundation and concealer with a loose powder, which can help smooth out the appearance of the skin’s surface.
 We love the LYS Beauty Triple Fix Translucent Pressed Setting Powder, which comes in five complexion colors and one translucent shade for a customized look.

 “Apply powder with a damp beauty sponge and press that onto the blemish to set your work,” says Spickard.
 For extra lasting power, lock in your makeup with a setting spray, like the NYX Professional Makeup Matte Setting Spray.